 Since New York, Amyn has always strived to tell stories that matter by drawing on his own personal experiences.
 His feature film, Kissing Cousins, a provocative romantic comedy inspired by his own family dynamics, won the Audience Choice Award at the Asian American Int’l Film Festival.
 “The Other Side” for PBS/ITVS’s Futurestates series delved into the controversial issue of illegal immigration.

 Amyn was honored to be a 2010 Disney/ABC Directing Fellow, which led to the opportunity to direct ABC’s “Private Practice.”
 He later completed the Warner Brothers Television Directors Workshop and in 2016 directed his first episode of “Supernatural.”
 He has since directed nine episodes of the show as well as a first season episode of “Charmed” and a final season episode of “The 100.”
 In addition, Amyn recently wrote the Christmas rom-com “The Holiday Calendar,” which premiered on Netflix in 2018 and wrote and directed “Grounded for Christmas” for Lifetime and Mar Vista Entertainment, which premiered Winter 2019.
-In 2021, Amyn directed the new CW series "Walker" as well as "Animal Kingdom" for TNT and "The Resident" for Fox.
+In 2021, Amyn directed three episodes of the CW series "Walker" as well as "Animal Kingdom" for TNT and "The Resident" for Fox.
 Two films he wrote, "A Kindhearted Christmas" and "A Lot Like Christmas" premiere Winter 2021 on GAC Family.

 Amyn is a member of the Directors Guild of America, the Writers Guild of America, and the Writers Guild of Canada.